-- Employees can use Microsoft Office 365 to create, edit, and share files remotely.
+- Many employees use Microsoft Office 365 to create, edit, and share files remotely.
 Sharing files is an important aspect of the need to stay connected while operating as part of a dispersed workforce.

-- As far as communication apps, Slack, Skype, WhatsApp, and various VOIP solutions offer employees opportunities to stay in touch with each other.
+- Communication apps like Slack, Skype, WhatsApp, and various VOIP solutions offer employees opportunities to stay in touch with each other.

-- Some members of the staff might find it more difficult to stay organized at home than it was in the office, which is where productivity apps like Trello and Asana come into play.
+- Some employees also find it more difficult to stay organized when working from home, which is where productivity apps like Trello and Asana come into play.

 Understanding the Impact of Shadow IT

-An IT department cannot know how many apps are being used without their knowledge until they achieve holistic discovery with a SaaS management tool.
-Once those apps are discovered, they cease to be shadow IT.
+An IT department cannot know how many apps are being used without their knowledge without a SaaS management tool.
+These tools allow apps to be discovered.
+Post discovery, they cease to be shadow IT.

-That said, problems eventually come to the surface, and the primary risks of shadow IT often fall into four categories.
+Post discovery, problems eventually come to the surface.
+The primary risks of shadow IT fall into four main categories, detailed below:

 Technology leaders are tasked with creating cohesive strategies to achieve defined business goals.
 It is difficult to define relationships between systems and govern them efficiently when employees consistently add incompatible solutions to the mix.
 This problem is exacerbated by existing failures of traditional software asset management (SAM) to keep track of SaaS licenses.

 The more shadow applications employees use, the more difficult it becomes for IT departments to achieve their shared purpose of empowering success.
-Each time an individual or team chooses their own tools and solutions instead of going through the proper channels, the IT professionals lose more control of the situation.
-Eventually, they become so out of touch with the reality of the situation that they can no longer offer effective guidance and build technology solutions that empower success.
+Each time an individual chooses their own tools and solutions instead of going through appropriate channels, the IT department loses more control.
+Eventually, IT departments become so out of touch with reality, that they can no longer offer effective guidance or build quality solutions.

 When the IT Department Loses Visibility, it Loses Control